MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationEndpoint.md

 ```

 ### -PublicFolderToUnifiedGroup
-The PublicFolderToUnifiedGroup switch specifies that the endpoint type is public folders to Office 365 groups.
+The PublicFolderToUnifiedGroup switch specifies that the endpoint type is public folders to Microsoft 365 Groups.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter